DRIVER-EU/csharp-test-bed-adapter/README.md

 ### examples\CSharpExampleProducer (Custom & Standard)

-The simple examples for setting up and using a producer via the `CSharpTestBedAdapter.dll`.
+The examples for setting up and using a producer via the `CSharpTestBedAdapter.dll`.
 `CSharpExampleProducerCustom` sends out a test message that is defined in `example\common\CommonMessages`.
 `CSharpExampleProducerStandard` sends out a [Common Alerting Protocol](https://en.wikipedia.org/wiki/Common_Alerting_Protocol) (CAP) message that is defined in `example\common\StandardMessages`.

 ### examples\CSharpExampleConsumer

-The simple example for setting up and using a consumer via the `CSharpTestBedAdapter.dll`.
+The example for setting up and using a consumer via the `CSharpTestBedAdapter.dll`.
 This example listens to both the test messages from `CSharpExampleProducerCustom` and CAP messages from `CSharpExampleProducerStandard`.

 ### src\CommonMessages

-A simple project that is used in all examples, containing a simple test Avro schema that is used for transmitting messages of that type from producer to consumer.
+Project that is used in the examples only, containing a simple test Avro schema that is used for transmitting messages of that type from producer to consumer.
-Inside the `examples\common\CommonMessages\data` folder you'll find a README regarding the conversion from Avro schema to C# class file(s).
+Inside the [examples\common\CommonMessages\data](https://github.com/DRIVER-EU/csharp-test-bed-adapter/tree/master/examples/common/CommonMessages/data) folder you'll find a README regarding the conversion from Avro schema to C# class file(s).

 ### src\StandardMessages

 The code project that bundles all standard message formats defined for the Common Information Space (CIS) of the DRIVER-EU Test-bed.
-All these Avro schemas can be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas).
+All these Avro schemas can be found at [DRIVER-EU avro-schemas](https://github.com/DRIVER-EU/avro-schemas/tree/master/standard).
 This project is required for `CSharpTestBedAdapter` to run.
 The following message formats are currently implemented:

 * [Common Alerting Protocol (CAP)](https://en.wikipedia.org/wiki/Common_Alerting_Protocol)
 * [Emergency Management Shared Information (EMSI)](https://www.iso.org/standard/57384.html)